BYU-PRISM/GEKKO/gekko/gui_notes.md

   - pretty much just wants an updated trace every time
 - refactor backend to send back a better formatted object
   - list of vars, params, intermediates...
-- Figure out how the update object should look

 ## Ideas
 - a 'selected plot' allowing sidebar to contain options that update that selected plot